Brownsville, Texas & Matamoros, Tamaulipas Border Crossing

 A Vibrant Rio Grande Crossing

 The Veterans International Bridge connects Brownsville, Texas, with Matamoros, Tamaulipas, via Texas State Highway 4 and Mexico Federal Highway 180.
 This 24/7 port links Brownsville (10 minutes north) to Matamoros’s city center (10 minutes south).
 A key crossing for pedestrians and vehicles in the Rio Grande Valley, it supports tourism and trade.
-Foreign visitors should check U.S. Customs and Border Protection (CBP) or Mexico’s Instituto Nacional de Migración (INM) updates, as scams and congestion are common during peak times.
+Foreign visitors should check U.S. Customs and Border Protection (CBP) or Mexico’s Instituto Nacional de Migración (INM) updates, as crime risks and congestion occur during peak times.
+Tamaulipas state carries a U.S. State Department Level 4 “Do Not Travel” advisory due to crime and kidnapping.

 Historical Background

 Opened in 1999, the Veterans Bridge was built to ease congestion at older Brownsville crossings, supporting the region’s agriculture and manufacturing.
 Named to honor veterans, it facilitated trade in citrus and electronics.
 During Prohibition, the Rio Grande saw smuggling, with a 1930 mezcal run becoming local lore.
-The 2000s saw traffic surge with NAFTA, and today it handles millions of crossings yearly.
+The 2000s saw traffic surge with NAFTA, and today it handles millions of crossings.
 Occasional disputes over water or produce cause delays, but its role as a binational hub endures.
+Recent infrastructure improvements completed in 2025 enhanced operations at the port.

 Crossing Details and Wait Times

-Southbound, you’ll reach Matamoros’s INM office; U.S. citizens need a passport, while others may need a Mexican visa or Forma Migratoria Múltiple (FMM).
+Southbound, you’ll reach Matamoros’s INM office; travelers need appropriate entry documents such as passport, visa, or Forma Migratoria Múltiple (FMM) as required.
 Northbound, CBP requires a passport or Global Entry card.
-Open 24/7, vehicle waits are 30–90 minutes, peaking at 2 hours during mornings (6–9 AM) or weekends.
-Pedestrian lanes take 15–30 minutes.
-Check CBP’s Border Wait Times or Mexico’s border apps for updates.
+Open 24/7, vehicle waits vary 0-45 minutes recently, peaking up to 1-2 hours during mornings (6–9 AM) or weekends but often lower; pedestrian lanes take 15–45 minutes.
+Check CBP’s Border Wait Times or Mexico’s border apps for real-time updates.
 SENTRI lanes speed up vehicle crossings for pre-approved travelers.

 Scam Warnings

-Scams are rampant in busy Matamoros, with “visa guides” charging $20–$50 for fake services.
-Bogus “immigration offices” may overcharge for FMM forms—use only INM/CBP channels and apply online.
+Scams remain common in busy Matamoros, with “visa guides” charging $20–$50 for fake services.
+Bogus “immigration offices” may overcharge for FMM forms.
+Use only INM/CBP channels and apply online.
 Currency exchange scams near the bridge offer poor rates; carry USD/MXN cash or use Brownsville ATMs.
-Pickpocketing risks soar during peak hours, so secure valuables.
-Avoid “expedited crossing” offers—they’re scams targeting travelers in crowded conditions.
+Pickpocketing risks increase during peak hours, so secure valuables.
+Avoid “expedited crossing” offers.
+They’re scams targeting travelers in crowded conditions.
+Recent reports confirm persistence without major shifts.

 Transportation Options